justkrismanohar/medullan/README.md

 ```
 git clone https://github.com/justkrismanohar/medullan.git
 ```
-2. Import Java project AuthLib into eclispe
+2. Import the AuthLib Java project into your Eclispe workspace

-3. Add pre-requisite jars to build path
+3. Add pre-requisite jars to your build path

-4. In test package compile and run [RunAllUnitTests.java](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/src/tests/RunAllUnitTests.java) as unit test (or can run it as main)
+4. In the test package compile and run [RunAllUnitTests.java](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/src/tests/RunAllUnitTests.java) as unit test (or can run it as main)
 This executes all the Junit test in the test directory.
 These profrom component and End to End tests.

 ## Contributing